beyondstorage/specs/rfcs/97-add-restrictions-in-storage-metadata.md

 updated_at: 2021-06-09
 ---

-# GSP-97: Add Maximum File Size for Storage Write
+# GSP-97: Add Restrictions In Storage Metadata

 ## Background